 ITEFLAC is an international quality assurance agency, working to improve quality assurance standards of TEFL/TESOL organizations all over the world.
 With its global network of experts, ITEFLAC grants accreditation to TEFL/TESOL course providers.

 The International TEFL Accreditation Council (ITEFLAC) confers accreditation to TEFL / TESOL Course providers and institutions.
-The accreditation process is structured in such a way as not to require on-site visits.
-This process ensures that accreditation is both affordable and accessible to start ups, small institutions and providers in all countries – thus creating a level playing field.
+The TEFL accreditation process is structured in such a way as not to require on-site visits.
+This process ensures that accreditation is both affordable and accessible to start-ups, small institutions and providers in all countries – thus creating a level playing field.
 The accreditation process is designed to improve standards and quality and promote professional behaviour in accordance with our Code of Professional Practice.
+Download the ITEFLAC Brochure from the footer of this page.

 TEFL Accreditation Process